EDITORS' BIOS

 Poetry editor Hezekiah comes with a wealth of experience gained from panhandling.
 When he isn’t hexing ammeters, he’s writing blank verse, which, despite his efforts turns out to be pretty much blank.
 A devout misogynist who failed spectacularly at charm school, he despises formal education, the likes of which granted him a PhD in comparative lit.
 Is he Man or Myth?
 Mandrake or Mephistophles?

-JOHN SULLIVAN, Drama Editor (tangomac90@gmail.com)
+JOHN SULLIVAN, Features Drama Editor (tangomac90@gmail.com)

 John ran out of fingers (and toes) counting the number of theatrical projects he's either founded, curated or written.
 A five star playwright who lives in the lone star state, he brings with him a talent as big as Texas.
 So what's a long on experience literary longhorn like this doing as Drama Editor on a Canuck zine?
 Improving it, that's what!
 Who wouldn't yippie caye having this radical straight shooter in the saddle!